stevelorenz/comnetsemu/app/sdr_ofdm/README.md

 # Data transmission using Ettus Research USRP #

-In this directory, you can find two examples that show the functionality of USRP systems in real data trasmission applications.
+In this directory, you can find two examples that show the functionality of USRP systems in real data transmission applications.
 Before being enable to exchange data between 2 SDR systems, it is required the installation of the UHD driver, which ensures the communication between the host computer and the USRPs; GNURadio, which is a free and open-source SDK employed to implement software radio transceivers through built-in C++ signal processing blocks.
 GNU Radio supports a large set of platforms, but for the purpose of this chapter the development platform is the Ettus Research N210.

 The details about the installation of the UHD drivers and the GNU can be found in the following link: